maglkp/maglkp.github.io/index.md

 ```

 In the listing above we see that the out of bag (OOB) estimate is equal to 2.39%

+## Cross validation test and final results

 Let's apply the model to the testing set and see how well it is doing.

 ```r
 confusionMatrix(testing$classe, predict(modelRf, testing))